 Lezioni della classe erogate in presenza

-Previous exposure to first-year undergraduate macroeconomic and microeconomic courses is suggested.
-For example: B.D.
-BERNHEIM, M.D.
-WHINSTON, Microeconomics, McGraw-Hill; O. BLANCHARD, Macroeconomics, Pearson.
+Previous exposure to first-year undergraduate macroeconomic and microeconomic courses is necessary and compulsory.
+For example: Microeconomics: B.D.
+BERNHEIM –M.D.
+WHINSTON, Microeconomics, McGraw-Hill; Macroeconomics: O. BLANCHARD, Macroeconomics, Pearson.

-- Part II – History of Macroeconomics: Keynesianism, Monetarism, New Classical Macroeconomics, New Keynesianism and Beyond (Masciandaro).
+Part II – History of Macroeconomics: Classics, Keynesianism, Monetarism, New Classical Macroeconomics, New Keynesianism, and the Post Great Crisis Debate (Masciandaro).

 - Explain the evolution of economic ideas from classical political economy to the recent developments in macroeconomic and microeconomic theory.

 - Discuss the crucial role of such evolution in identifying the present trade-offs that the policymakers face in designing and implementing the economic policy strategies, both at the micro and macro levels.

 - Acting in a more professional way in terms of logic and precision.

 - Choose and apply the appropriate micro and/or macro theoretical framework model to assess the effect of various forms of policy intervention.

 - Interpret the existing empirical evidence on the micro structures, as well as on the business cycles.